-We serve a population of around 324,000 and see over 50,000 patients per year in our dermatology service.
-The majority of our services are based at Clifton Hospital with a smaller service located at Fleetwood Hospital where we provide outpatient consultations in addition to dressings, skin surgery and light therapy (phototherapy) services.
+We serve a population of around 350,000 and see over 28,000 patients per year in our dermatology service.
+The majority of our services are based at Clifton Hospital, with a smaller service located at Fleetwood Hospital (where we provide outpatient consultations in addition to dressings, skin surgery and light therapy services).

-We are proud of our department, and have excellent feedback on the service we provide , but we are always happy to hear about your own experience of our service via FRIENDS AND FAMILY.
+We are proud of our department, and have excellent feedback on the service we provide, and we are always happy to hear about your own experience of our service: our latest feedback is here.

 – See, diagnose and treat skin, hair and nail disorders in all age ranges.

-– Advise which topical treatments and bandages to use, and the correct way to use them, in both consultant and nurse led eczema clinics.
+– Advise which topical treatments and bandages to use, and the correct way to use them, in order for you to treat your skin condition.

-– Diagnose and carry out treatment on pre-malignant and malignant skin tumours.
-These treatments include surgery, photodynamic therapy and topical immunomodulator treatments as well as cryotherapy.
+– Diagnose and carry out treatment on non-melanoma and melanoma skin tumours.
+These treatments include surgery, photodynamic therapy and topical treatments as well as cryotherapy.
 We also run a weekly skin cancer multi-disciplinary team meeting at Clifton Hospital.

-– See and treat severe acne in our nurse specialist acne clinics.
+– See and treat severe acne in our nurse specialist clinics.

-– Monitor the use of systemic treatments for inflammatory skin disease, such as Methotrexate, Acitretin, Ciclosporin, Azathioprine and Fumaderm in the systemic monitoring clinic.
+– Monitor the use of systemic treatments for inflammatory skin disease in nurse led clinics.

 – Assess, prescribe and monitor patients on biologic drugs for psoriasis and eczema.

-– Provide specialist topical treatment on our day case unit for inflammatory conditions.
+– Provide specialist topical treatment on our day case unit for inflammatory skin conditions.

 – See and treat venous leg ulceration.
-The department has nurse led leg ulcer clinics which run 3 times per week for the assessment and management of venous leg ulcers.
+The department has nurse led leg ulcer clinics which run 3 times per week.
 Following initial assessment and treatment, a plan will be prescribed and continuation of care thereafter provided by the district nurses, who will treat your leg in a clinic setting or in your own home.

 – Provide a cosmetic camouflage clinic for concealing skin conditions such as vitiligo and rosacea.

-– The Dermatology service comprises three consultant-led clinics per week (Monday and Wednesdaay), one day case surgery session per week (Monday) and a nurse-led leg ulcer clinic once weekly on a Thursday.
+– The Dermatology service comprises three consultant-led clinics per week (Monday and Wednesday), one day case surgery session per week (Monday) and a nurse-led leg ulcer clinic once weekly on a Thursday.

 We also have close links with